-- Your child or young person's details.
+2. Your child or young person's details.

 Fill this out as best you can.
-If you don't know things like your child's NHS number or UPN, leave it blank. - 3.
-Child or young person's main contact (details of the family members and professionals involved with your child).
+If you don't know things like your child's NHS number or UPN, leave it blank.

+Child or young person's main contacts (family members and professionals involved with your child).